cory-ferguson/fileIOLabF25/README.md

     read counter as a string
     separate the variables with commas
+    clear converter
     convert to an int

     read second counter as a string
-    separate the variables with commas (unsure if I have to do this twice) convert to an int
+    separate the variables with commas
+    clear converter
+    convert to an int

     int sum = counter + secondcounter